NMReDATAInitiative/NMReDATAInitiative.github.io/index.md

 \````
 ````

-For now, please refer to the main normal site at [nmredata.org](http://nmredata.org)
+For now, please refer to the main normal web site at [nmredata.org](http://nmredata.org)
+For now, please refer to the main normal wiki side at [nmredata.org](https://nmredata.org/wiki/Main_Page)

 # Header 1